-This is a story that I stumbled across while reading some old newspapers last summer, and I don’t think it’s seen the light of day in a very, very long time.
-But I hope you do enjoy it.
+This is a story that I stumbled across while reading some old newspapers last summer, and I don’t believe that it has seen the light of day in a very, very long time.
+But I hope that you enjoy it.
 This is a story about every parent’s worst nightmare come true.
 It’s the kidnapping of someone’s baby.

-And it starts on January 9, 1945, where a young unknown woman shows up at the Fort Worth, Texas, home of the mother Velma McGill with a very generous gift of brand-new baby clothing that still had the tags on it.
-And of course, the mother, Velma McGill, invites this young woman in because she really was poor and could use the clothing and let her hold her three-week-old baby Mildred Louise.
+And it starts on January 9, 1945, when an unknown young woman shows up at the Fort Worth, Texas, home of the mother Velma McGill with a very generous gift of brand-new baby clothing that still had the tags on it.
+The mother, Velma McGill, invites this young woman in because she was poor and could use the clothing.
+She let the unknown woman hold her three-week-old baby Mildred Louise.

-Now the young woman just thought Mildred, or Millie, was a beautiful, beautiful baby.
+The young woman thought that Mildred, or Millie, was a beautiful, beautiful baby.
 So she asked if she could take the baby downstairs to show her mother who was waiting downstairs in the car.

 And this is where Velma McGill made a very, very serious error in judgment.